-Dividend and distribution income from financial assets at fair value through profit or loss is recognised in the Statement of comprehensive income within dividend income and distribution income when the Trust's right to receive payments is established.
+Dividend and distribution income from financial assets at fair value through profit or loss is recognised in the Statement of profit or loss and other comprehensive income within dividend income and distribution income when the Trust's right to receive payments is established.

 Dividend and distribution income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
 The Trust currently incurs withholding tax imposed by certain countries on investment income.
-Such income is recorded gross of withholding tax in the Statement of comprehensive income.
+Such income is recorded gross of withholding tax in the Statement of profit or loss and other comprehensive income.